How to Insulate Your Salon or Spa Against Inflation

 Have you considered new ways to drive additional footfall and appointments?
 An example would be a low-cost option such as a donation-based tea bar or retailing pre-packaged food items; depending on your location this can give clients one more reason to stop in, and perhaps have a service or buy a retail item while they’re there.

 Another effective method for driving revenue would be to broaden your retail selection.
-As consumers are sensitive to increases in gas prices, making fewer stops is very appealing.
-You can introduce a new category such as inexpensive and trendy jewelry, bath and body products, or home gifts.
+As consumers are sensitive to increases in petrol prices, making fewer stops is very appealing.
+You can introduce a new category such as inexpensive and trendy jewellery, bath and body products, or home gifts.
 This would require an outlay of cash, but these items can carry much higher margins than traditional beauty retail.

 Explore unattended treatment options